dpleshkov/starblast-modding-plus/docs.md

 |alien.rate(rate)|Firing rate|
 |alien.kill()|Destroy the alien|

-**Note:** Both alien and ship extended options can be "chained" (execute other functions right after the previous functions)
+**Note:** Both alien, asteroid and ship extended options can be "chained" (execute other functions right after the previous functions)

-This excluded `alien.kill()` because once killed, aliens cannot respawn anymore.
+This excluded `alien.kill()` and `asteroid.kill()` because once killed, aliens or asteroids cannot respawn anymore.

 For example:
 ```js